ashtonG/mpdgems/man/mpdnotify.1.md

 ## DESCRIPTION

-**mpdnotify** is a simple daemon that polls the MPD server for song changes, and shows a nice desktop notification when that happens.
+**mpdnotify** is a simple daemon that shows a desktop notification when the song that MPD is playing changes.
+It can also optionally show the album cover art if the music database is located on the local system.

 ## OPTIONS ##